DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Compute-Services/AWS-Elastic-Beanstalk.md

 # 🌿 AWS Elastic Beanstalk

-## 🌐 What is AWS Elastic Beanstalk?
+🌱 What is AWS Elastic Beanstalk?

-**AWS Elastic Beanstalk** is a **Platform as a Service (PaaS)** that helps developers quickly deploy, manage, and scale web applications and services without worrying about the underlying infrastructure.
+AWS Elastic Beanstalk is a Platform-as-a-Service (PaaS) that helps you deploy, manage, and scale web applications automatically — without worrying about the underlying infrastructure (like EC2, Load Balancer, or Auto Scaling).

-You simply upload your code, and Beanstalk automatically handles:
+👉 You just upload your application code (Java, Python, Node.js, PHP, etc.), and Elastic Beanstalk automatically handles:

-- Provisioning EC2 instances
+EC2 provisioning

-- Load balancing & scaling
-- Health monitoring
-- Environment management
+Load Balancing

+Auto Scaling

+Monitoring via CloudWatch

+You can focus on code, not servers.

 > 💡 Think of it as “EC2 + Load Balancer + Auto Scaling + CloudWatch” all bundled together and managed for you.